restfulapi/restful-api/README.md

     ['orderId':123, 'customer.name':'Smith', 'customer.id':456, 'customer.phone-number':'555-555-5555']

-Which is suitable for grails data binding.
+Which is suitable for grails data binding prior to Grails 2.3, or if using legacy data binding in Grails 2.3 or later.
+If using the new grails data binding introduced in 2.3, you should not need to use flatObject.

 Note that definining a property as a flat object only applies directly to the map (or collection of maps) representing the sub-object..
 That is, it does not automatically handle further nested sub-objects.
 If the customer sub-object in the above example also contained an address sub-object that needed to be flattened, that would need to be specified separately: